Gustave Belot

-Gustave Belot (7 August 1859 – 21 December 1929) was a French philosopher and educational administrator.
+Gustave Belot (/fr/; 7 August 1859 – 21 December 1929) was a French philosopher and educational administrator.

 Gustave Belot was born 7 August 1859 at Strasbourg, the son of a professor in the faculty of letters at Lyons.
 He entered the École Normale Supérieure in 1878, taking the philosophy agrégation in 1881, and becoming a provincial philosophy instructor at Brest and elsewhere.
 In 1899 he succeeded Lucien Lévy-Bruhl as professor of philosophy at the lycée Louis-le-Grand.
 In 1911 he was appointed Inspector of the Paris Academy, and in 1913 he became Inspector-General of Secondary Instruction.
 He died in Paris on 21 December 1929.
 Informed by Durkheimian sociology, he was a theorist of collectively-held 'lay morality', which was rational and based upon general interest.

 Gustave Belot is the brother of Émile Belot (1857-1944), engineer, inventor and astronomer, and the great great uncle of Pierre Pincemaille (1956-2018), musician and organist.